The Art of War (Machiavelli book): Format

-The Art of War is divided into a preface (proemio) and seven books (chapters), which take the form of a series of dialogues that take place in the Orti Oricellari, the gardens built in a classical style by Bernardo Rucellai in the 1490s for Florentine aristocrats and humanists to engage in discussion, between Cosimo Rucellai and "Lord Fabrizio Colonna", with other patrizi and captains of the recent Florentine republic: Zanobi Buondelmonti; Battista della Palla; and Luigi Alamanni.
-Colonna is often assumed to be a veiled disguise for Machiavelli himself, but this view has been challenged by scholars such as Mansfield.

-The work is dedicated to Lorenzo di Filippo Strozzi, patrizio fiorentino, in a preface that ostentatiously pronounces Machiavelli's authorship.
-After repeated uses of the first-person singular to introduce the dialogue, Machiavelli retreats from the work, serving as neither narrator nor interlocutor.
+The Art of War is divided into a preface (proemio) and seven books (chapters), which take the form of a series of dialogues that take place in the Orti Oricellari, the gardens built in a classical style by Bernardo Rucellai in the 1490s for Florentine aristocrats and humanists to engage in discussion, between Cosimo Rucellai and "Lord Fabrizio Colonna" (many feel Colonna is a veiled disguise for Machiavelli himself, but this view has been challenged by scholars such as Mansfield), with other patrizi and captains of the recent Florentine republic: Zanobi Buondelmonti, Battista della Palla and Luigi Alamanni.
+The work is dedicated to Lorenzo di Filippo Strozzi, patrizio fiorentino in a preface which ostentatiously pronounces Machiavelli's authorship.
+After repeated uses of the first person singular to introduce the dialogue, Machiavelli retreats from the work, serving as neither narrator nor interlocutor.
 Fabrizio is enamored with the Roman Legions of the early to mid Roman Republic and strongly advocates adapting them to the contemporary situation of Renaissance Florence.

-Fabrizio dominates the discussions with his knowledge, wisdom, and insights.
-The other characters, for the most part, simply yield to his superior knowledge and merely bring up topics, ask him questions, or request clarification.
-These dialogues then often become monologues, with Fabrizio detailing how an army should be raised, trained, organized, deployed, and employed.
+Fabrizio dominates the discussions with his knowledge of affairs of war and military conduct.
+Fabrizio positions himself not only as an expert in the art of war but as a founder of a new form of military thinking, inspired by classical theory.

+Machiavelli views the art of war to be of the highest importance of statesmen, believing that such knowledge of fighting wars can enable leaders of nations to acquire empire.
+He promises great glory to those who take up the task of founding great military orders in their states.
+(Note: In the section, "War and Politics") Yves Winter stated that the Art of War can be best viewed as a criticism of "humanist grandstanding" and a further elaboration of Machiavelli's call in Chapter 26 of The Prince to form a new political-military order that can free Italy from "barbarian domination".
+Mansfield asserts that the work employs too much irony to be "a serious study in the usual sense", but it establishes and promotes "the serious study of war" in the modern era.

 Background

 Machiavelli's Art of War echoes many themes, issues, ideas and proposals from his earlier, more widely read works, The Prince and The Discourses.
 Machiavelli had served for fourteen years as secretary to the Chancery of Florence and "personally observed and reported back to his government on the size, composition, weaponry, morale, and logistical capabilities of the most effective militaries of his day."
 However, the native fighting force he assiduously oversaw was struck a catastrophic defeat in Prato in 1512 which led to the downfall of the Florentine republican government.
-The work shows influences from Gonzalo Fernández de Córdoba, the premier strategist and statesman of his age, although it also departs from his doctrine in several aspects.